regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 ## What are Page Resources?

-Pages can now have their own images, files or pages stored in their own content folder or "bundle".
-We explain more on the directory structure below.
+Pages can now have their own images, `.md` files or any files stored in their own content folder or __Bundle__.
+You can then use those files in your templates with a special method called: `.Resources`.

+## Content Managing and Bundles

 ### Before Page Resources